-The Family Guide to Paihia, Kerikeri and the Bay of Islands
+How to Plan a Family Trip to Paihia, Kerikeri and the Bay of Islands

 Venture north to New Zealand‘s land of endless summer, the Bay of Islands.
 Made up of the seaside towns of Paihia and Russell and the quaint inland communities of Kerikeri and Kawakawa, the Bay of Islands is an idyllic family escape for a long weekend.
-Cruise the bay and its 144 islands while looking out for dolphins, visit towering waterfalls and even-more towering kauri trees, be awed by glowworms and enjoy some relaxing family time at the beach – it’s what a holiday in The Bay is all about!
-You’re also spoiled for choice with hotels, holiday homes, motels and holiday parks, so let us guide you through it all in this travel guide to the Bay of Islands for families.
+Cruise the bay and its 144 islands while looking out for dolphins, visit towering waterfalls and even more towering kauri trees, be awed by glowworms, and enjoy some relaxing family time at the beach – it’s what a holiday in The Bay is all about!
+You’re also spoiled for choice with hotels, holiday homes, motels and holiday parks, as well as delectable dining with plenty to suit even the fussiest eaters.
+So, let us guide you through it all in this family travel guide to the Bay of Islands.

-Things to Do in the Bay of Islands with Kids
+10 Family Activities in the Bay of Islands

 - Look out for dolphins on a Bay of Islands cruise